 The design of your online donation form can be the key difference between someone feeling inspired enough to donate and someone exiting the page.
-How can you ensure people fill in your online donation form?
-How can you minimize the chances of them putting it off for ‘later’?
+How can you ensure that people fill in your online donation form?
+How can you minimise the chances of them putting it off for ‘later’?

 This post looks at:

 – ‘Ugly’ university donation forms versus simply designed ones